Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Introduction

-Although the aforementioned statistical features of the temperature signals in a convective ASL flow have been widely observed, the connection between the organized coherent structures in flow dynamics and non-Gaussian behavior (large-scale intermittency) has not been fully clarified yet.
-One of the difficulties in explaining the PDF behaviors is the fact that the temporal structure -- i.e., the specific arrangement of data in time that results due to the passage of the coherent structures -- is not accounted in PDFs.
-In particular, the following research questions remain mostly unanswered, which have serious implications towards the turbulent flux modeling in convective ASL flows \cite{salesky2020coherent}: (i) how does the temporal structure of the temperature and velocity signals evolve as the relative roles of shear and buoyancy changes in a convective ASL flow? (ii) what is the impact of the linear and non-linear effects on such evolution, especially to the large-scale intermittency as observed in the temperature signals?
+Although the above statistical features of the temperature signals in a convective ASL flow have been widely observed, the origin of large-scale intermittency in such flows represents an issue that has received far less attention than small-scale intermittency, which instead has been the subject of several studies.
+Since large-scale intermittency has been mainly characterised by single-point PDFs so far \citep{majda1999simplified}, the role of the signal's temporal structure (i.e., the specific arrangement of data in time that results due to the passage of the coherent structures) on large-scale intermittency has remained uninvestigated.
+Accordingly, the connection between the organised coherent structures in ASL flow dynamics and large-scale intermittency has not been fully clarified yet.
+It is also not clear why the velocity signals in both buoyancy- and shear-dominated ASL flows appear to be near-Gaussian and do not display temperature-like intermittent behaviour.
+Particularly, the following research questions are largely unexplored, which have serious implications towards the turbulent flux modelling in convective ASL flows: (i) How does the temporal structure of the temperature and velocity signals evolve as the relative roles of shear and buoyancy changes in a convective ASL flow? (ii) What role does the flow organisation play in such evolution, especially to the large-scale intermittency as observed in the temperature signals?